abuelhassan/gossip-glomers/README.md

 is awaited to be sent together.
 In case the size of messages is not met during a configured duration, the current batch is sent anyway, regardless of its size.

 The broadcast handler expects two different types of messages.
 One with the key "message" that maelstrom sends.
 And another with key "messages" that nodes use to communicate together.
-It could have been better to just introduce a separate handler for internal communication.

 # Grow-Only Counter
-Went for the simplest solution of just reading the local sum of all nodes with every "read" command.

-For the challenge of network partitions, I have considered two options
-* Retry on failure -> Consistency
-* Cache the local results locally and use the cache on failures -> Availability

-But I went with an easier solution of just ignoring the failures, and it was good enough for the challenge.
+The KV store provided by maelstrom, creates a separate node that works as a KV store.

+I utilized the KV store.
+And used the CompareAndSwap function to assure the correctness of the sum.

+1. Read sum from KV (curSum)
+2. CompareAndSwap(curSum, curSum+delta)

+If the second step returned the error PreconditionFailed, that means the value was updated between the two steps, in which case I just retry starting from step 1.

+Note: I had to leave a sleep with a small duration (10ms) in the read handler before reading the KV store, to make sure the final READ ops are all up-to-date.